rails/rails/guides/source/webpacker.md

 Installing Webpacker
 --------------------

-In order to use Webpacker you must be using the Yarn package manager, version 1.x or up, and you must have Node.js installed, version 10.13.0 and up.
+To use Webpacker, you must install the Yarn package manager, version 1.x or up, and you must have Node.js installed, version 10.13.0 and up.

+NOTE: Webpacker depends on NPM and Yarn.
+NPM, the Node package manager registry, is the primary repository for publishing and downloading open source JavaScript projects, both for Node.js and browser runtimes.
+It is analogous to rubygems.org for Ruby gems.
+Yarn is a command line utility that enables installation and management of JavaScript dependencies, much like Bundler does for Ruby.

 Webpacker is installed by default in Rails 6.0 and up.
 In an older version, you can install it when a new project is created by adding `--webpack` to a `rails new` command.
 In an existing project, webpacker can be added by installing `bundle exec rails webpacker:install`.
 This installation command creates local files: